foodguthub/Fermentation-Basics/Vessels.md

 Pits (Arctic regions, Himalaya) – starchy vegg, cabbage - > food preservation

 **Other gizmo**

 Pickle presses (juicing)

 Cider and grape presses

-- but you can always improvise.
+But you can always improvise.
 With grapes, you can crush them with your (scrubbed) feet in a tub

 Grain mill to crack beans for tempeh, grains for porridges and beers

 **Alcohol fermentation gizmo**